anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

 1. This part deals with data preparation which will be later used by a network that will predict foreground from background and how far foreground is from camera w.r.to background (depth).
 2. Since data required for training this network is not publicly available & crowdsourcing is also not possible, data preparation strategy as follows were adopted.
 3. Downloaded 100 background images from web.
 Images of public places mostly malls & shopping complexes were downloaded.
 Resized them to 192x192
 4. Downloaded 100 foreground images.
 Images of people were selected.
 Removed the background using Microsoft power point using 'Remove Background' option thereby adding transparent layer.
-After that cropped this image to select object only and saved the image in 'png' format so that transparency (alpha channel) is retained.
+After that cropped this image using 'Crop' option under 'Format' tab in PPT to select object only.
+Then saved this image in 'png' format so that transparency (alpha channel) is retained.
 5. Flipped the 100 background images we created in step 3 and saved it.
 This makes total 200 background images (100 – Regular, 100 – Flipped) all in jpg format

 Sample BG images